mvolkmann/blog/src/zig.md

 because the correct formatting is used by default.
 In these cases, placeholders can be written as `{}`.

+Errors in format strings are flagged at compile-time.
+This includes having more placeholders than values ("too few arguments"), having more values than placeholders ("unused argument"), and using specifiers that are incompatible with the corresponding value ("invalid format string ... for type").

 A common error is to pass a single value as the second argument instead of a literal array.
 The compiler will output the error "expected tuple or struct argument, found {type-passed}".